The Cluster HEritage project with XMM-Newton: Mass Assembly and Thermodynamics at the Endpoint of structure formation. I. Programme overview: CHEX-MATE description

 Comparison of these mass estimates (weak lensing mass M$_{\rm WL}$, hydrostatic mass M$_{\rm HE}$) and various mass proxies can be undertaken, measuring the best fitting scaling laws and scatter, and the covariance between quantities.
 Correlation with dynamical indicators and investigation of trends with mass can also be performed.
 This will be the first time that such an investigation of cluster masses will be performed systematically and self-consistently on a well defined and minimally-biased sample, covering the full mass range.
 Many comparisons based on reference samples (e.g. the \planck\ calibration samples, LoCuSS, CCCP, WtG) yield only a partial overview of the inter-dependence of the parameters (e.g. $M_{\rm WL}$--$M_{\rm HE}$ or $M_{\rm WL}$--$\YSZ$), as they are statistically incomplete due to limited coverage, or were compiled based on criteria such as archival availability.

-All mass estimates are subject to inherent bias \citep[see e.g. the review by][and references therein]{pra19}.
-The HE bias is well-known to affect X-ray observations, but lensing is also subject to biases due to line of sight effects.
+All mass estimates are subject to inherent bias (see e.g. the review by \citealt{pra19} and references therein).
+The HE bias is well known to affect X-ray observations, but lensing is also subject to biases due to line-of-sight effects.
 While the lensing mass is expected to be the least biased {\it on average}, it is of lower statistical quality on an individual cluster basis \citep[e.g.~][]{Men++10,Ham++12}.
 Our goal is to build a consistent understanding of the various biases and to define the best strategy to obtain the most accurate mass estimate in various surveys.